You may need to transfer money to someone in Ireland, the EU or a country outside the EU.

 Online banking and Strong Customer Authentication (SCA)

 - access their payment accounts online, for example to check their balance or if a transactions has been made,

 - update their personal info online, for example change their address

 - make payments online.

 This new process is called Strong Customer Authentication (SCA).
-From 14/09/2019 in order to access an online account you will need two of the following independent elements:
+In order to access an online account you will need two of the following independent elements:

 - Knowledge, something only the user knows e.g. a password, pin

 - Possession, something only the user possesses (key material – like a card reader or mobile phone)

 - Inherence, something the user is (fingerprint, voice recognition, retinal id)

 Some transactions will be excluded from this additional step:

 - Low value transactions, for example those below €30.
-However, banks can apply SCA if, for example, five tranactions have taken place since the last authentication or if the sum of previously exempted payments exceed a certain threshold for example €100.
+However, banks can apply SCA if, for example, five transactions have taken place since the last authentication or if the sum of previously exempted payments exceed a certain threshold for example €100.

 - Low-risk transactions: at the time of payment a if a transaction is deemed to be low risk it may be exempt.
 An example of a low-risk transaction could be if all financial providers involved in the payment meet specific fraud rate thresholds.

 - Recurring payments: once set up, payments of the same value to the same merchant (such as subscriptions and membership fees) are exempt.
 However, payments that are made regularly to the same payee, but where the value changes each time (e.g. a utility bill), are not exempt.

 - Trusted beneficiaries: when making a purchase online customers may have the option to whitelist a business they trust to avoid having to authenticate future purchases.